triple-Mu/YOLOv8-TensorRT/README.md

 You will get an onnx model whose prefix is the same as input weights.

-## Preprocessed ONNX model
+###  Just Taste First

-If you just want to taste first, you can dowload the onnx model which are exported by `YOLOv8` package and modified by me.
+If you just want to taste first, you can download the onnx model which are exported by `YOLOv8` package and modified by me.

 [**YOLOv8-n**](https://triplemu.oss-cn-beijing.aliyuncs.com/YOLOv8/ONNX/yolov8n_nms.onnx?OSSAccessKeyId=LTAI5tN1dgmZD4PF8AJUXp3J&Expires=1772936700&Signature=r6HgJTTcCSAxQxD9bKO9qBTtigQ%3D)